-It’s not funny that a man, a Gregor Sama, awakes one day to discover that a he is a monstrous vermin.
+It’s not funny that a man, a Gregor Sama, awakes one day to discover that a he has transformed into “a monstrous vermin.”
 (Some readers have declared that Sama changed into a giant insect or a cockroach.)
-It could be funny, some would suggest, in the hands of more humorous writer.
+This concept could be funny, some would suggest, in the hands of more humorous writer.
 The plot could be less cerebral, more slapstick, and loaded with innuendo in other hands.
-The premise is just ripe for great one-liners, hilarious getups, and situation comedy gold.
-In Franz Kafka’s hands, however, Metamorphosis is not only not funny.
+The premise is just ripe for one-liners, hilarious getups, and situational comedy gold.
+In Franz Kafka’s hands, however, Metamorphosis is not only unfunny.
 It’s not even humorous.
-If the story didn’t have such a preposterous premise, we might call a little tragic.
-As the author David Foster Wallace quote below suggests, however, that’s what makes Kafka so funny.
+If the story didn’t have such a preposterous premise, we might call it tragic.
+As David Foster Wallace, suggests, however, that’s what makes the story so funny.

-If a stubborn reader takes umbrage with the fact that some consider Kafka’s masterpiece Metamorphosis funny, because “I know funny!”
-They would have to admit that using such a disturbing transformation to explain human psychology is one of the finest literary definitions of the word clever.
+If a stubborn reader takes umbrage with the fact that some consider Kafka’s masterpiece Metamorphosis funny, they would have to admit that using such a disturbing transformation as a vehicle to explain human psychology is one of the finest literary definitions of the word clever.

 For young, aspiring writers, Metamorphosis may also be one of the finest examples of Chekov’s razor we have in the literary canon.
-For what modern writer would attempt to write a story of a man turning into a bug without some sort of explanation for that transformation?
-Amazon.com reviewers would surely roast a modern writer at the stake for not setting this story up with a proper scientific explanation for how a man could transform in such a manner.
-Doing otherwise, they might suggest, could damage the story’s credibility.
+For what modern writer would attempt to write a story of a man turning into a bug without some sort of explanation of that transformation?
+Amazon.com reviewers would surely roast a modern writer at the stake for not setting this story up with a proper scientific explanation for how a man could turn into vermin.
+The modern reader might not pay attention to such a story without sufficient explanation.
+They might even suggest that the omission is distracting.
 Moviegoers might require a detailed, computer-generated-imagery (CGI) visual description of this transformation, brought to you by the fine people from Lucas Films, LTD. A writer shouldn’t start a story after the transformation, modern audiences might complain.
 The transformation is the story, or at least the cool part of the story.

 Gregor’s dreams weren’t even horrific!
 Evil! or Maddening!
 Kafka does not lead the reader to believe the transformation was the result of the dreams.
 The dreams were “uneasy”.
 Subtle, in other words, and inconsequential to the story.

-Kafka’s apparent adherence to Chekov’s razor informs the reader that the transformation is not the story.
+Kafka’s apparent adherence to Chekov’s razor informs the reader that the transformation, or metamorphosis, is not the story.
 Kafka apparently deemed the transformation so low on the scale of importance, in the story, that when his publisher informed him that a bug would be on the cover of the story, Kafka replied, “Not that, please not that!”
-Kafka may have hoped to attract readers with the premise of the transformation, but he hoped that readers would approach the story with more nuance.
+Kafka may have hoped to attract readers with the premise of the transformation, he did title the story Metamorphosis after all, but he hoped that readers would approach the story with more nuance.
 If Kafka were alive today, and awash in modern lexicon, he might say that readers should read Metamorphosis from an “It is what it is” perspective and nothing more.

 In Kafka’s “it is what it is” hands, however, these reactions are portrayed in a serious, if not sad vein, as the victim of the metamorphosis becomes more ostracized from his own family due to his affliction.
 The humor, if there is any in this scene, is for the reader to define.